Location: Kobe, Japan

 After reading up on everyone raving about the taste of the beef I have to be honest: you could taste that the quality was very high, but the beef was a bit of a disappointment for me.
 Yes, it melts straight away in your mouth, and yes, it's totally different from any other beef I've ever had, but I'm not too keen on the super fatty and oily beef taste (and yes, I know that's the point of Kobe beef).
 However, I'm glad that we tried it.

-Walking around Kobe
+Walking around the streets of Kobe

 After our lunch we strolled around the city a bit to burn some of the excessive calories we obtained at the restaurant (on paper these beef sets might look small, but it's quite filling in reality).